Enloe Medical Center Patient and Family Advisory Council

 Members of the PFAC also act as goodwill ambassadors for Enloe in the community and represent Enloe’s mission, goals, and core values in all that they do.

 How do I become a part of the Patient and Family Advisory Council?

 The PFAC is made up of a minimum of 12 members comprised of patients and/or family members and Enloe caregivers.
 Applications for the Council will be accepted in September of each year.
 To qualify for consideration you must be a former or current patient at Enloe, or a family member of a former or current patient at Enloe, and you must be living in an area served by Enloe.

 You may apply online or download an application packet.

-- Online application for the Patient and Family Advisory Council
+- Complete the online application for the Patient and Family Advisory Council.

 What does the selection process involve?

 Qualified applicants will be interviewed by the Council Chairperson and Co-Chair, and appointments will be determined with consideration to the following: